mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 # [{0, 0}, {0, 1}, {0, 2}, ...]
 ```

-The counter example using [`Enum.map/2`](https://hexdocs.pm/elixir/Enum.html#map/2) is not nearly as readable and demonstrates that you need to remember to flatten the outer loop, or else you'll get a list of lists.
+The counterexample using [`Enum.map/2`](https://hexdocs.pm/elixir/Enum.html#map/2) is not nearly as readable and demonstrates that you need to remember to flatten the outer loop, or else you'll get a list of lists.

 ```elixir
 Enum.flat_map(0..99, fn x ->